 5. After the race, the POF cards are used to complete a spreadsheet listing all the finishers in order with, at minimum, their name, sex, age, and time (see example).
 The estimated times written by the runners on their POF cards can be used to help match up the POF cards with the times recorded on the race timing app, though the race timing app times should be used for the official results.
 These results can be submitted to Macon Tracks or other websites for posting.
 Ideally, results should be posted within 48 hours.

 6. This system does not take into account having a large clock for runners to see their times as they cross the finish.
 Race timing clocks are very expensive, and our club does not rent ours out for this reason.
-If you have access to electricity, it might be possible to use a computer monitor to display the time using a program such as the one at http://www.online-stopwatch.com.
+If you have access to electricity, it might be possible to use a computer monitor to display the time using a program such as the one at https://www.online-stopwatch.com.
 If you don’t have a race clock, you will at least want to call out the time as runners cross.

 7. If you are planning to time your race yourself, I highly recommend volunteering or at least attending a local race beforehand to better get a feel for how this timing system works.
 Most small races use POF cards.
 It is not recommended to time your own race if you expect more than 150 runners.